seanfred/mentor-match/README.md

 ## About
 The Mentor Match Application was created for use to link CodeFellows Students with Seattle Tech Industry Professionals to gain career advice and expand their network in the programming world.

-This application was created using Ruby on Rails, [other tools go here].
-There are 3 intended users of this tool: the Student, the Mentor and the Admin.
+This application was created using Ruby on Rails, Zurb.

 # The Student User can:
 * Create a student profile derived from scraping their LinkedIn profile.